Severn Beach railway station: Service

-Proposed changes
+The typical off-peak service is one train per hour to Bristol Temple Meads, with two early morning services on weekdays continuing to Weston-super-Mare, one evening peak service continuing to Salisbury and one Sunday afternoon service continuing to Exeter St Davids.
+There is also a Saturday evening service which terminates at Frome, and an early morning service which starts at Taunton, as opposed to Bristol Temple Meads.
+Most services from Bristol Temple Meads terminate at Avonmouth instead of continuing to Severn Beach, whilst those from Weston-super-Mare reach here.
+However, the return services follow the opposite pattern.

+Future

 Great Western Railway declined a contractual option to continue the Greater Western passenger franchise (of which services at Severn Beach are a part) beyond 2013, citing a desire for a longer-term contract due to the impending upgrade to the Great Western Main Line.
 The franchise was put out to tender, but the process was halted and later scrapped due to the fallout from the collapse of the InterCity West Coast franchise competition.
 A two-year franchise extension until September 2015 was agreed in October 2013, and subsequently extended until March 2019.

 With the coming upgrade to the Great Western Main Line, the main line from London to Bristol is due to be electrified by 2016.
 However, the electrification will not extend beyond the main lines, so Severn Beach will continue to be served by diesel trains.
 Stephen Williams, MP for Bristol West, questioned whether electrification could continue to Clifton Down.
 Then-Secretary of State for Transport Philip Hammond replied that it would have to be looked at in the future.
 The group Friends of Suburban Bristol Railways supports the electrification of the entire Severn Beach Line.

 Improved services at Severn Beach are called for as part of the Greater Bristol Metro scheme, a rail transport plan which aims to enhance transport capacity in the Bristol area.
 There is an aspiration for half-hourly services, however due to the large sections of the Severn Beach Line which are single-track and to the congested main line from Temple Meads, such frequency is not currently feasible.
 The scheme was given the go-ahead in July 2012 as part of the City Deal, whereby local councils would be given greater control over money by the government.